Solved! What Is the Best Way to Prevent Pest Infestation?

 Identify and block potential entrance points.

 Some pest infestations can be significantly reduced by installing screens on any windows that open.
-You’ll be able to enjoy the breeze without the swarm of bugs in the house.
-If you have window screens, make sure they are properly seated in the window frame so bugs can’t crawl in the edges.
+You’ll still be able to enjoy the breeze, but won’t have to deal with a swarm of bugs in the house.
+If you have window screens, make sure they are properly seated in the window frame so bugs can’t crawl in through the edges.
 Any cracks or holes in your foundation, roof, or near vents should be repaired and sealed to prevent insects from climbing in and establishing a nest.
 Check the areas around any plumbing inside your house, and caulk any visible gaps to deter insects or rodents from sneaking in.

 Clean your home regularly, and stay on top of maintenance work.

 Rotting wood attracts pests that can devastate your home’s structural integrity.
-If you see signs of a pest infestation in wood, call professionals to get rid of them and repair the damaged wood.
+If you see signs of a pest infestation in wood, it’s important to call professionals to get rid of them and repair the damaged wood.
 Leaky pipes are also a huge attractant for pests like ants, rodents, and cockroaches.
 Repair any leaks as soon as they’re discovered.
-Sinks and drains should be cleaned regularly to avoid becoming breeding grounds for small flies.
-Use a commercial or DIY drain cleaner.
+Sinks and drains should be cleaned regularly to avoid becoming breeding grounds for small flies; use a commercial or DIY drain cleaner, depending on your preference.
 Additionally, keeping your house clean and free of crumbs is one of the best ways to make your home unappealing to bugs.
 Sweep up cobwebs that appear inside and outside the house to prevent spiders from nesting and laying eggs.

 Keep your yard clean, and trim any shrubs or trees.

 Insects and rodents love debris piles of all kinds where shade and food are plentiful.
-Wood piles and junk piles should be moved away from the house.
-Keeping grass trimmed down around the foundation will make the area less appealing since shorter grass offers less space to hide.
+Wood piles and junk piles should be moved away from the house or disposed of completely.
+Keeping grass trimmed down around the foundation will make the area less appealing since shorter grass offers less space for critters and bugs to hide.
 Trees and shrubs that hang over a roof should be trimmed since they become a freeway for bugs and rodents to drop onto the house.
-If mosquitoes are a problem, eliminate any puddles of standing water.
+If mosquitoes are a problem, eliminate any puddles of standing water in the yard or in the gutters.

 Store food and dispose of garbage properly.